ixion-spacecat/ixions-realm/content/index.md

 I'm on a personal mission to rediscover the creative spark that burned inside me as a kid.
 Somewhere along the way, I forgot it existed.
 Now I'm ready to get it back!

+## Yay Blog!

+I have a [blog](/posts/) now and I actually posted something! 😁

 ## 🎃 Halloween Event

-This year I participated in the 32-bit cafe Halloween event!
+Last year I participated in the 32-bit cafe Halloween event!
 I went a little overboard and created a mini game with original pixel-art!

 <img src="/images/share/ghost.gif" alt="">
 <img src="/images/share/pumpkin1.png" alt="">